-Elvis Costello had a brilliant run in the Seventies through the Eighties, but started to take himself way too seriously.
-He strayed from his strong suits--subtle, hook-driven melodies, virtuoso word play and real passion--and became as an artist a humorless prig.
-What were interesting, compelling melodies became an amorphous eclecticism that often times ersatz Broadway blockbuster than music that was genuinely felt.
-The lyrics in turn became convoluted, drunk on their cleverness and thesis-worthy punnage, laden with serial heartache that traversed from song to song, obscurantism disguising his lack of a good idea to bring to the audience.
+Elvis Costello had a brilliant run in the Seventies through the Eighties but started to take himself way too seriously.
+He strayed from his strong suits--subtle, hook-driven melodies, virtuoso wordplay and real passion--and became as an artist a humorless prig.
+What was interesting, compelling melodies became an amorphous eclecticism that often times ersatz Broadway blockbuster than music that was genuinely felt.
+The lyrics, in turn, became convoluted, drunk on their cleverness and thesis-worthy punnage, laden with the serial heartache that traversed from song to song, obscurantism disguising his lack of a good idea to bring to the audience.

 In contrast, Tom Waits has just gotten deeper, richer, stranger, more brilliant over the years--his music is a seamless mesh of styles--Brecht-Weil, delta blues , whore house jazz, world music, country, and the like--that consecutive listenings for me yield new surprises, things I didn't notice before, bits of interplay between elements that differ in origin but which come to compliment and commend each other.
 His lyrics, as well, is the work of a man who has grown in his aging, someone for whom experience has turned into that frail thing called "wisdom", and yet also realizes he hasn't the power to prevent others from making their own mistakes and becoming embroiled in their own tragedies and celebrations.
 There is a resigned irony in Waits' worldview.